Sector14/acorn-electron-core/sdcard/readme.txt

 ## Saving

-In order to save, you need to again mount a raw file, however as the contents of this tape will be overwritten, you can create blank 1 megabyte tape on Linux using:-
+In order to save, you need to mount a raw file with plenty of space.
+You can create blank 1 megabyte tape on Linux using:-

   dd if=/dev/zero of=tape_1.raw bs=1M count=1

-Tapes up to around 500MB in size should be usable although ill advised until there's a way to jump to specific counter locations.
+Tapes up to around 400MB in size should be usable although ill advised until there's a way to jump to specific counter locations.

 Before mounting a tape, ensure PLAY and REC are OFF.
 Insert the tape then